Two Senate Republicans are "no" votes on state budget - Wisconsin Radio Network

 State Senate Majority Leader Scott Fitzgerald said Wednesday that he’s confident he’ll get the votes needed to pass the state budget in that chamber.
 “I’m talking to everybody.
 I don’t take any vote for granted, never have, that’s not how I operate,” Fitzgerald said.
 “You need to keep checking with people right up to the last minute.
-And obviously we’ll make that decision as to whether or not we’re ready to go to the foor ans pass the budget next week.”
+And obviously we’ll make that decision as to whether or not we’re ready to go to the floor and pass the budget next week.”

 But as of Thursday morning, there are to “no” votes among Republicans in Fitzgerald’s caucus.
 Senators Steve Nass of Whitewater and David Craig of Waukesha both believe that the spending plan put together by Republicans on the Joint Finance Committee spends too much.